easypanel-io/website/docs/05-templates/excalidraw/index.md

 ## Description

-Excalidraw is an open-source virtual hand-drawn style whiteboard app.
-It allows users to create beautiful hand-drawn like diagrams, wireframes, or any other type of drawing.
-The app features an infinite, canvas-based whiteboard with a hand-drawn style.
-It also supports dark mode, customization, image support, shape libraries, localization, and export to PNG, SVG, and clipboard.
-Other features include arrow-binding, undo/redo, zoom and panning support.
-The app is hosted at excalidraw.com and supports PWA, real-time collaboration, end-to-end encryption, local-first support, and shareable links.
-The Excalidraw npm package can be installed to use the app locally.
-The app is actively maintained and welcomes contributions and bug reports.
-It is integrated with various platforms and services such as VScode, Google Cloud, CodeSandbox, Obsidian, Replit, Slite, Notion, and HackerRank.
-Excalidraw is sponsored by Open Collective and offers a paid version called Excalidraw+.
+Excalidraw is an open-source virtual whiteboard designed to bring your creativity to life.
+It allows you to create beautiful hand-drawn like diagrams, wireframes, or any other visuals you can imagine.
+The app is equipped with an infinite, canvas-based whiteboard that supports a hand-drawn like style.
+It offers a wide range of tools including rectangle, circle, diamond, arrow, line, free-draw, eraser, and more.
+You can customize your drawings with the help of image support and shape libraries.
+The app also supports localization and allows you to export your creations to PNG, SVG, and clipboard.
+It also features an open format that lets you export drawings as an .excalidraw json file.
+The app is also equipped with features like arrow-binding, labeled arrows, undo/redo, and zoom and panning support.
+Excalidraw also offers real-time collaboration and end-to-end encryption for secure and efficient teamwork.

 ## Benefits

-- Open-Source: Excalidraw is free and open-source, allowing users to contribute and customize the app.
+- Infinite, Canvas-Based Whiteboard: Excalidraw provides an infinite, canvas-based whiteboard, allowing you to create and expand your ideas without any limitations.
-- Hand-Drawn Style: The app features a hand-drawn like style, giving drawings a unique and artistic look.
+- Hand-Drawn Style: With Excalidraw, you can create beautiful hand-drawn like diagrams, wireframes, or whatever you like, giving your work a unique and personal touch.
-- Collaborative: Excalidraw supports real-time collaboration, allowing multiple users to work on the same drawing simultaneously.
-- End-to-End Encryption: The app ensures the security of user data with end-to-end encryption, protecting it from unauthorized access.
+- End-to-End Encryption: Excalidraw ensures the security of your work with end-to-end encryption, keeping your creations safe and private.
-- Local-First Support: Excalidraw autosaves drawings to the browser, providing a local-first approach and ensuring data persistence.
+- Local-First Support: All your data is saved locally in your browser, ensuring you have access to your work even when offline.

 ## Features

-- Infinite, Canvas-Based Whiteboard: Excalidraw provides an infinite canvas-based whiteboard for creating drawings of any size.
-- Dark Mode: The app supports a dark mode, providing a visually pleasing and comfortable drawing experience in low-light environments.
-- Customizable: Users can customize the app according to their preferences, including the style, tools, and interface.
+- Free & Open-Source: Excalidraw is a free and open-source application, making it accessible to everyone.
+- Customizable: Excalidraw is highly customizable, allowing you to tailor your workspace to your needs.
-- Image Support: Excalidraw allows users to import and work with images, enhancing the drawing capabilities of the app.
+- Image Support: Excalidraw supports image integration, enabling you to enhance your work with visuals.
-- Shape Libraries Support: The app provides shape libraries, allowing users to easily add predefined shapes to their drawings.
-- Localization Support: Excalidraw supports localization (i18n), making it accessible to users from different language backgrounds.
-- Export to PNG, SVG & Clipboard: Users can export their drawings in various formats, including PNG, SVG, and clipboard, for easy sharing and integration with other applications.
-- Open Format: Drawings can be exported as .excalidraw json files, ensuring compatibility and interoperability with other software.
+- Export Options: Excalidraw allows you to export your work to PNG, SVG, clipboard, or as an .excalidraw json file, providing flexibility in how you save and share your creations.
-- Wide Range of Tools: Excalidraw offers a wide range of drawing tools, including rectangle, circle, diamond, arrow, line, free-draw, and eraser.
+- Wide Range of Tools: Excalidraw offers a wide range of tools including rectangle, circle, diamond, arrow, line, free-draw, eraser, and more, giving you the freedom to create as you wish.
-- Arrow-Binding & Labeled Arrows: The app supports arrow-binding and labeled arrows, allowing users to create clear and informative diagrams.
-- Undo / Redo: Excalidraw provides undo and redo functionality, enabling users to easily correct mistakes or revert changes.
-- Zoom and Panning Support: Users can zoom in and out of their drawings and pan across the canvas, providing a flexible and detailed drawing experience.
+- Zoom and Panning Support: Excalidraw supports zoom and panning, allowing you to navigate your canvas with ease.

 ## Links